Secure your place in history!

-Secure your place in history!
-The Hall has been lovingly restored by our team of dedicated volunteers but we need people like you to help take care of a unique historic house and gardens and help open its doors to more visitors.
+The Hall, gardens and grounds have been lovingly restored by our team of dedicated volunteers since 1980.
+We are always keen to welcome new enthusiastic people to help take care of our unique historic house and gardens and help open its doors to more visitors.
 Join our friendly volunteer team and share your existing experience and skills or learn new skills while you work in a beautiful setting.

 Becoming a Trustee

-As a charitable trust we are governed by our Board of Trustees we are currently recruiting for new trustees, if you would like more information please look at our leaflet on Becoming a Trustee.
+As a charitable trust we are governed by our Board of Trustees we are currently recruiting for new trustees, if you would like more information please look at our leaflet on Becoming a Trustee

 “Volunteering is not about individual achievement, its teamwork.
 The herb garden and Walled Garden have been transformed.
 I know exactly which parts I planted myself, like the poppies and the foxgloves, but that’s just a small part of it.
 Hearing visitors’ comments is useful and satisfying.
 Coming across wildlife whilst working is a bonus – hedgehogs, snakes, a variety of birds and insects.
 I would encourage others to volunteer here, especially if they want to try something new, meet different people, be part of a team and contribute to Middleton Hall’s survival and success.
 And we need their skills, knowledge and manpower!” – Paula, Gardens and Grounds Volunteer